Chersky Range: Tectonics

 The range lies on the boundary between the Eurasian and North American tectonic plates.

 The precise nature of the boundary between the North American and Eurasian tectonic plates in the area of the Chersky Range is still not fully understood and is the subject of ongoing research.
 By the 1980s, the Chersky Range was considered mostly a zone of continental rifting where the crust was spreading apart.
 However, the current view is that the Chersky Range is mostly an active suture zone, a continental convergent plate boundary, where compression is occurring as the two plates press against each other.
 There is thought to be a point in the Chersky Range where the extensional forces coming from the north change to the compressional forces noted throughout most of the range.
 The Chersky Range is also thought to include a geologic triple junction where the Ulakhan Fault intersects the suture zone.
-Whatever the exact nature of the regional tectonics, the Chersky Range is a seismically active zone.
+Whatever the exact nature of the regional tectonics, the Chersky Range is seismically active.
 It connects in the north with the landward extension of the Laptev Sea Rift, itself a continental extension of the Mid-Arctic Gakkel Ridge.